Yomguithereal/mtgparser/README.md

 ### Contribution

 Please feel free to contribute to this compilation of parsers.
-If you do so, please add unit tests accordingly with mocha.
+If you do so, please add unit tests accordingly.
+You can run them with the following command.

 ```
 npm test